stuerp/foo_vis_spectrum_analyzer/README.md

   * New: Vertical scrolling and static spectogram
   * Improved: Overall polishing and removal of glitches.
 * Added: Separate peak and RMS level read outs to the peak meter.
+* Fixed: An old color bug in the owner-drawn menu list.

 v0.7.6.2, 2024-04-17